 There’s a scene where Renee sees an ad for her perfect job.
 She reads through the list of required qualities and realises she has everything the position asks for, but still manages to convince herself that she can’t do the job.
 Hands up if you’ve been in this situation?!
 I certainly have – plenty of times – and have probably missed out on opportunities because I’ve not deemed myself ‘good enough’ for the position, or shut myself down before even giving myself the chance to try.
+In fact, I did a whole blog about it (Honest New Year Resolutions).
 I have plenty of extremely bright, likeable and amazing friends who have the exact same confidence issues when it comes to their careers and I think they’re nuts, but have double standards for myself.

 As the old saying goes: the only person holding you back, is you.
 Next time you’re debating over whether to apply for a job – just go for it!
 Even if there’s one or two things you aren’t sure you could do, you are more than capable enough to learn; don’t ever think otherwise.

 “I wish I looked like her”